 Before you start exploring, understand that each group of tombs requires its own ticket which can only be bought at the main ticket office – not at the tombs themselves.
 To save yourself lots of time, hassle, and also money, getting a Luxor Pass is highly recommended (more below).

 The Deir el-Medina tombs are unique among non-royal tombs in Egypt.
 Rather than high-ranking officials, they belonged to the craftsmen and artisans who created the tombs in the Valley of the Kings.

 The Deir el-Medina community dates back to at least the time of Thutmosis I (r.
 1506–1493 BC).
 And it lasted until the reign of Ramesses XI (r.
-1102 BC – 1073), the last pharaoh to have been buried the Valley of the Kings.
+1102 BC–1073), the last pharaoh to have been buried in the Valley of the Kings.

 The tombs here are bright and colorful and the paint appears surprisingly fresh.
 Yet they’re also considerably smaller than the typical noble’s tomb.